tokensmith/otter/README.md

 - [RestResource](https://github.com/RootServices/otter/blob/development/src/main/java/org/rootservices/otter/controller/RestResource.java)

 Resource is designed to handle any type of content type, typically used to render text/html.

 RestResource is designed to handle the content type, application/json.

 ### Routing

-Routing requests is done in the entry servlet.
+Routing requests to resources is done in the [entry servlet](https://github.com/RootServices/otter/blob/development/src/test/java/integration/app/hello/controller/EntryServlet.java#L50-L51)
+.
 Given a resource it will need to register a route for each http method that should be handled.
-An example of this is [here](https://github.com/RootServices/otter/blob/development/src/test/java/integration/app/hello/controller/EntryServlet.java#L50-L51)

 ### CSRF

-Otter supports CSRF protection by implementing the double submit strategy, which is setting a cookie with it's value the CSRF token and placing a form field with same CSRF token on the page.
-Both, the cookie and the form field must match for CSRF to pass.
+Otter supports CSRF protection by implementing the double submit strategy.

 To enable CSRF:
 - Configure a key to sign cookies with, which can be observed [here](https://github.com/RootServices/otter/blob/development/src/test/java/integration/app/hello/controller/EntryServlet.java#L28-L34).
-- Use the (csrf routing interface)[https://github.com/RootServices/otter/blob/development/src/test/java/integration/app/hello/controller/EntryServlet.java#L52-L53] to route requests to your resource.
+- Use the [csrf routing interface](https://github.com/RootServices/otter/blob/development/src/test/java/integration/app/hello/controller/EntryServlet.java#L52-L53) to route requests to your resource.
-- Configure the (presenter)[https://github.com/RootServices/otter/blob/development/src/test/java/integration/app/hello/controller/LoginResource.java#L18] to set the value of the CSRF challenge token.
+- Configure the [presenter](https://github.com/RootServices/otter/blob/development/src/test/java/integration/app/hello/controller/LoginResource.java#L18) to set the value of the CSRF challenge token.
-- Render the (CSRF challenge token)[https://github.com/RootServices/otter/blob/development/src/test/java/integration/app/webapp/WEB-INF/jsp/login.jsp#L12] on the page.
+- Render the [CSRF challenge token](https://github.com/RootServices/otter/blob/development/src/test/java/integration/app/webapp/WEB-INF/jsp/login.jsp#L12) on the page.

 ## Maven uber jar